 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Edf's score of 22 is lower than 79% of the industry.
+Edf's score of 27 is higher than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2022, EDF reported total carbon emissions of approximately 46,457,000 kg CO2e for Scope 1 and about 48,208,000 kg CO2e for Scope 2.
 This data reflects the company's ongoing commitment to transparency in its carbon footprint.
 In 2021, emissions were slightly higher, with Scope 1 at about 49,049,000 kg CO2e and Scope 2 at approximately 45,511,000 kg CO2e.
 The trend indicates a focus on reducing emissions, although specific reduction targets or achievements have not been disclosed.
-As of 2023, no emissions data has been reported, and the company has not established any Science-Based Targets Initiative (SBTi) reduction targets.
-EDF's climate commitments remain vague, with no specific pledges or initiatives outlined in the available data.
-The emissions data is not cascaded from any parent organization, ensuring that the figures represent EDF's direct operations.
-Overall, while EDF has made strides in reporting its emissions, further clarity on reduction strategies and commitments would enhance its sustainability profile.
+EDF has not reported any Scope 3 emissions data, which typically includes indirect emissions from the supply chain and product use.
+The company has not set any Science-Based Targets Initiative (SBTi) reduction targets, nor does it appear to have formal climate pledges in place.
+The emissions data is not cascaded from any parent organisation, and all figures are independently reported by EDF.
+The company continues to explore initiatives aimed at decarbonisation, but specific details on these initiatives or their effectiveness remain unspecified.

 Access structured emissions data, company-specific emission factors, and source documents